 Cindie Jamison is lead director on the board of Tractor Supply, where she has been a board member since 2002.
 Since 2004, she has served as a director of B&G Foods.
 She also chairs the board of directors at Caribe Media, a private company based in the Dominican Republic.
 Ms Jamison was recently elected to serve on the Office Depot board, as well.
 Prior to her full-time board service, she served as a partner with Tatum from June 1999 through May 2009, as manager of the CFO services practice and as a member of the operating committee.
 She has been the CFO or COO of several publicly and privately held companies, including eMac, a joint venture between McDonald’s and KKR, and Cosi, the casual dining chain.
 From 2009 until her retirement in 2012, she served as CFO of AquaSpy, an Australian environmentally responsible irrigation company.

 Richard Waters is the West Coast Managing Editor for the Financial Times.
 His beat covers the technology industry.
-Before moving to the West Coast, Mr Waters was based in the FT’s New York office for nine years.
+Before moving to the West Coast, Richard was based in the FT’s New York office for nine years.
 His roles there included Wall Street reporter, New York bureau chief, and the FT’s first information industries editor, overseeing global coverage of technology, telecommunications and media.
-Mr Waters previously worked at the FT in London where he held a number of positions, including editor of international capital markets, securities industry correspondent and accountancy and taxation correspondent.
-Before working for the FT, Mr Waters worked as a reporter and editor for several financial magazines.
+Richard previously worked at the FT in London where he held a number of positions, including editor of international capital markets, securities industry correspondent and accountancy and taxation correspondent.
+Before working for the FT, Richard worked as a reporter and editor for several financial magazines.
 He also worked for two years at Lloyd’s Bank International.
-In 2004, Mr Waters was awarded Corporate Finance Reporter of the year for his coverage of Google’s IPO.
+In 2004, he was awarded Corporate Finance Reporter of the Year for his coverage of Google’s IPO.
 He was shortlisted for the Business & Finance Reporter of the Year award at the British Press Awards in 2003 and won the award in 1992 as part of a team covering the BCCI scandal.
-In 1988, Mr Waters was named Accountancy Journalist of the Year.

 - Completely off the record